 Understanding Dram Shop Laws and DUI in Virginia

 When a person is harmed because of a drunk driver, it is the injured person’s right to file a civil lawsuit to seek damages from the liable party.
 In some states, the law allows the wronged party to take it a step further under “dram shop” law, or social host liability.
-Each state has their own laws for this, and Virginia is one of the states that does not have dram shop liability.
+Each state has its own laws for this, and Virginia is one of the states that does not have dram shop liability.

 What are Dram Shop Laws?